BhaskerSriHarsha/Incremental-Learning/README.md

-# Incremental-Learning
+# Incremental Learning Research

-This repository is dedicated for research in Incremental Learning
+This repository is dedicated for serving as infrastructure for research in Incremental Learning.
+The repository hosts all the important literature, code implementations and links to other communities that are dedicated for Incremental Learning research.

-The repository has the following sections :

-1. Literature: All the important papers in Incremental Learning
-2. Implementations: All the re-implementations of famous models and techniques in the field.
-3. Research directions
-4. General Information
+If you want to read about Incremental Learning please visit the [literature](https://github.com/BhaskerSriHarsha/Incremental-Learning/blob/master/Literature.md) page.
+If you want to experiement with previously developed models, then visit the [Code Implementations](https://github.com/BhaskerSriHarsha/Incremental-Learning/tree/master/Code%20Implementations) page.